 To get from Wengen to Männlichen, ride the Wengen – Männlichen Aerial Cableway.

-The cableway operates from May 11 through October 27 (2019), departing every 20 minutes, from roughly 8:30 am to 5 pm.
+In the summer, the cableway operates from May 27 through October 22 (2023), departing every 20 minutes, from roughly 8:30 am to 5:10 pm (cable car times vary slightly month to month).
 Get the full schedule here.

 Overlooking Wengen and the cable way from Männlichen.